-Student progress reports are designed to let parent(s)/guardian(s) know how their child is performing academically at the midpoint of each quarter.
+Student progress reports are designed to let parent(s)/ guardian(s) know how their child is performing academically at the midpoint of each quarter.
 These grades (marks) are not final and do not appear on student transcripts.
-As always, parent(s)/ guardian(s) can make an appointment with teachers or school counselors to discuss the student's academic progress and if additional supports are needed.
+As

 Report Cards